pdallmer/e360-ssjs-lib/README.md

 ```
 ## Usage
 **Import single functions without importing the whole library**
-You can import individual functions without loading the entire library, which is helpful if you want to avoid importing sections like polyfills.
-The loader will take care of the dependecies. e.g. jwt is dependant on lib_amp, lib_core, lib_sfmcapi, lib_wsproxy, lib_logger.
+You can import individual functions without loading the entire library, which reduces the overall bundle size.
+The loader will take care of the dependecies. e.g. jwt is dependant on lib_amp, lib_core, lib_sfmcapi, lib_wsproxy, lib_logger and lib_polyfill.
 So importing jwt will also import those dependencies.
 ```javascript
 import { jwt } from 'e360-ssjs-lib/lib_jwt';

 const jwtInstance = jwt();
 ```
 **Import from the entire library**
-This will import and expose the named function, but it will also import everything else from the library, including polyfills.
+This will import and expose the named function, but it will also import everything else from the library.
 ```javascript
 import { getUnixTimestamp } from 'e360-ssjs-lib';